By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 Minimalist Gold Accent

 Sheer milky nude on all nails with one accent nail featuring a thin gold stripe down the center.
 Simple but special.
 The gold catches light beautifully in photos without being overwhelming.
+Featured in The Knot's 2025 wedding nail trends.

 Glazed Donut Bride